 The most efficient method of growing sugar was on large plantations with many workers.
 The sugar plantation system became the main industry of the Caribbean.

-Because of the lack of labour in the Caribbean, vast numbers of Africans were imported to work on the sugar plantations throughout the 18th century.
-Every slave was expected to work - even women, children and the elderly.
+Because of the lack of labour in the Caribbean, vast numbers of African people were forcibly transported to work on the sugar plantations throughout the 18th century.
+Every enslaved person was expected to work - even women, children and the elderly.

-Life on the plantations was extremely hard with a third of newly imported slaves dying within three years.
-This created a constant demand for new slaves to replace them.
+Life on the plantations was extremely hard with a third of enslaved Africans dying within three years of arriving in the Caribbean.
+This created a constant demand for new enslaved people to replace them.

 Producing the crop